colinmeinke/colinmeinke/posts/tracking-travel-costs-offline.md

 But we've never been offline for this long.
 Normally only ever for up to a week.

-I've experimented with various offline cost tracking techniques, including scraps of paper, but settled on Google's note-keeping app Keep.
+I've experimented with various offline cost-tracking techniques, including scraps of paper, but settled on Google's note-keeping app Keep.
 I then wait until I'm online again to transfer these notes from Keep to my spreadsheet.